 Prefon was established in 1967 for public employees.
-Association Nationale des Fonctionnaires Epargnant pour la Retraite (ARCAF), an association of Public Employee pension fund participants75, has complained about the poor governance of the Prefon, one of the very few pension savings plans where participants are not allowed to participate to the general assembly meetings.
+Association Nationale des Fonctionnaires Epargnant pour la Retraite (ARCAF), an association of Public Employee pension fund participants, has complained about the poor governance of the Prefon, one of the very few pension savings plans where participants are not allowed to participate to the general assembly meetings.

-Corem, assets under management - €7.3bn (390,909 participants)76 education - was underfunded.
+Corem, assets under management - €7.3bn (390,909 participants)

+The Corem is a deferred annuity plan that continued another such plan called CREF in 2002.
+CREF - with approximately 450 000 participants mostly from the Ministry of national education - was underfunded.
 As of 31/12/2011 the COREM and R1, the two plans continuing the former CREF, are still underfunded by € 734 million.
-Both the French State and the former CREF Mutual company have been condemned to indemnify the participants77.
+Both the French State and the former CREF Mutual company have been condemned to indemnify the participants.
 The Corem is distributed by a large number of mutuals and is opened to all French citizens since 2005, although the vast majority of its participants are still Public Employees.